unChaz/sci-fi-5e/srd/classes/cleric.md

 * A medkit and a religious symbol

-#### Techcasting
+#### Tekcasting

-As a conduit for divine power, you can cast cleric spells.
+As a conduit for divine power, you can cast cleric tek skills.
 ```
 ```

 ##### Cantrips

-At 1st level, you know three cantrips of your choice from the cleric spell list.
+At 1st level, you know three cantrips of your choice from the cleric tek skill list.
 You learn additional cleric cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Cleric table.

-##### Preparing and Casting Spells
+##### Preparing and Casting Tek Skills

-The Cleric table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you finish a long rest.
+The Cleric table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
+To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
+You regain all expended tek skill slots when you finish a long rest.

-You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
-When you do so, choose a number of cleric spells equal to your Wisdom modifier + your cleric level (minimum of one spell).
-The spells must be of a level for which you have spell slots.
+You prepare the list of cleric tek skills that are available for you to cast, choosing from the cleric tek skill list.
+When you do so, choose a number of cleric tek skills equal to your Wisdom modifier + your cleric level (minimum of one tek skill).
+The tek skills must be of a level for which you have tek skill slots.

-For example, if you are a 3rd-level cleric, you have four 1st-level and two 2nd-level spell slots.
-With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell *cure wounds*, you can cast it using a 1st-level or 2nd-level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+For example, if you are a 3rd-level cleric, you have four 1st-level and two 2nd-level tek skill slots.
+With a Wisdom of 16, your list of prepared tek skills can include six tek skills of 1st or 2nd level, in any combination.
+If you prepare the 1st-level tek skill *cure wounds*, you can cast it using a 1st-level or 2nd-level slot.
+Casting the tek skill doesn’t remove it from your list of prepared tek skills.

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.
+You can change your list of prepared tek skills when you finish a long rest.
+Preparing a new list of cleric tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.

-##### Techcasting Ability
+##### Tekcasting Ability

-Wisdom + Will is your Techcasting ability for your cleric spells.
-The power of your spells comes from your devotion to your deity.
-You use your Wisdom whenever a cleric spell refers to your Techcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a cleric spell you cast and when making an attack roll with one.
+Wisdom + Will is your Tekcasting ability for your cleric tek skills.
+The power of your tek skills comes from your devotion to your deity.
+You use your Wisdom whenever a cleric tek skill refers to your Tekcasting ability.
+In addition, you use your Wisdom modifier when setting the saving throw DC for a cleric tek skill you cast and when making an attack roll with one.

-**Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier
+**Tek save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier

-**Spell attack modifier** = your proficiency bonus + your Wisdom modifier + your Will modifier
+**Tek attack modifier** = your proficiency bonus + your Wisdom modifier + your Will modifier

 ##### Ritual Casting

-You can cast a cleric spell as a ritual if that spell has the ritual tag and you have the spell prepared.
+You can cast a cleric tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill prepared.

-#### Techcasting Focus
+#### Tekcasting Focus

-You can use a holy symbol (see chapter 5, “Equipment”) as a Techcasting focus for your cleric spells.
+You can use a holy symbol (see chapter 5, “Equipment”) as a Tekcasting focus for your cleric tek skills.

 #### Divine Domain

 Choose one domain related to your deity: Knowledge, Life, Light, Nature, Tempest, Trickery, or War.
 Each domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
-Your choice grants you domain spells and other features when you choose it at 1st level.
+Your choice grants you domain tek skills and other features when you choose it at 1st level.
 It also grants you additional ways to use Channel Divinity when you gain that feature at 2nd level, and additional benefits at 6th, 8th, and 17th levels.

 \page
 <div class='wide'>